ddevaraj/insight-data-engineering/README.md

 Language - Python3

 #### Data
 The semicolon separated CSV file is read by the program and only the essential column headers are identified.
-Since eachbyear can have different data/column headers, the column headers are initially read and generalized.
-The columns that are required are:
+Since each year can have different data/column headers, the column headers are initially read and generalized.
+The columns headers that are required are:
 * CASE_NUMBER - To uniquely identify the visa application
 > CSV file can have duplicates of the case_number, and this data is avoided.
 A set is created to store the unique case numbers that were encountered.
 * STATUS - Status of the visa application to be CERTIFIED
 * SOC_NAME - Standard Occupational Classification name that denotes the occupation of the visa applicant
 * WORKSITE_STATE - State in which the user is intended to work
-* EMPLOYER_STATE - State in which the employer is headquarted (This is used to fill missing worksite_state values0

-It can be observed that WORKSITE_STATE can be missing in many rows. **Data Amputation** is done by filling these missing rows with the EMPLOYER_STATE value.

 #### Implementation
 The required columns are identified, the script parses through each row of the file to extract data.
 If the visa status is certified, a dictionary is created to store the worksite_state.
-The state becomes the key of the dictionary and the its occurrence is the key.
-If the worksite_state value is missing, the missing data is assumed to be the employer_state.
+The state becomes the key of the dictionary and its occurrence is the key.
 The occupation dictionary is also created the same way (only for soc_name field not being empty).
-The dictionaries are sorted and the top 10 states and occupations are identified.
+The dictionaries are sorted and the top 10 occupations and states are identified.

 #### Directory Structure
 The directory structure of the repo looks like: